Saint-Martin, Valais

-Saint-Martin is a municipality in the district of Hérens in the canton of Valais in Switzerland.
+Saint-Martin ([sɛ̃ maʁtɛ̃]; Arpitan: Sent-Martin) is a municipality in the district of Hérens in the canton of Valais in Switzerland.

 History

 Saint-Martin is first mentioned in 1224 as Sanctum Martinum.

 Geography

 Saint-Martin has an area, As of 2011, of 37 km2.
 Of this area, 33.0% is used for agricultural purposes, while 42.9% is forested.
 Of the rest of the land, 2.4% is settled (buildings or roads) and 21.8% is unproductive land.

 The municipality is located in the Hérens district.
 It consists of the villages of Saint-Martin, Suen, Trogne, Eison, Liez, Praz-Jean and La Luette as well as a pair of hamlets including Ossona.

 Coat of arms

 The blazon of the municipal coat of arms is Azure on a Mount Vert St. Martin robed Or on a Horse Argent cutting his Coat Gules to share with a Beggar Proper.